kingnathanal/kingnathanal.github.io/README.md

-# GitHub Pages
+# kingnathanal.github.io

-WebSite was created using VueJS in the williambritton repo
+William Britton's personal website, blog and all things in Github